Numerical method for Darcy flow derived using Discrete Exterior Calculus: Heterogeneous Permeability and Hodge Star

 In many physical problems the Hodge star (which is an operator depending on the metric) appears as a material dependent operator.
 For example when Maxwell's equations are written in terms of differential forms, the electric permittivity and the magnetic permeability are both Hodge stars \cite{Bossavit1998e}.
 The permittivity Hodge star relates the electric field 1-form to the electric induction 2-form and the permeability Hodge star relates the magnetic flux density 2-form to the magnetic field 1-form.

 In this section we rewrite the flux form of Darcy's law (equation \eqref{eq:dfdrcy}) in a form that permits its discretization when the permeability is a spatially dependent scalar quantity.
 The scalar permeability value is discretized as constant in each $n$-simplex.
 From these scalar values of the permeability, a spatially dependent discrete Hodge star operator is constructed.
 This involves combining the scalar permeabilities across an $(n-1)$-simplex in a weighted average that is suggested by DEC and described in this section.
 The resulting matrix for this heterogeneous Hodge star is still a diagonal matrix.
-In this case, ensuring that the entries be positive requires a stronger condition than the Delaunay condition for the homogenous Hodge star.
-For the heterogenous Hodge star we require that the $n$-simplices at the interface contain their circumcenters.
-Such a simplex is called a well-centered simplex.
-For the planar case well-centered triangles are acute angled.
-Methods for creating well-centered meshes are discussed in~\cite{VaHiGuRa2007,VaHiGu2008,VaHiGuRa2010}.
-For the heterogenous Hodge star defined in this section we don't need the entire mesh to be well-centered, just the layer on either side of the interface, as long as the overall triangulation is Delaunay.
-This is much simpler than creation of well-centered meshes and not much harder than creation of Delaunay meshes.
+We start with the equations \eqref{eq:dfdrcy} -- \eqref{eq:dfbc} with the exception that the term $(\kappa/\mu)(\hodge \d p)$ is replaced by $(1/\mu)(\hodge^\kappa \d p)$.
+Thus Darcy law~\eqref{eq:dfdrcy} now becomes